mattipunkt/opentipp-reborn/README.md

       - MAIL_PASSWORD=password123 # stmp credentials
       - MAIL_FROM_ADDRESS=opentipp@example.com # put the mail adress here, which will be shown as sent-adress

+volumes:
+  opentipp_db:

 ```

+I really recommend using a Docker Volume for the db.
+Otherwise you will get permission problems.

 ## Development
 **on \*nix-Systems**